DiegoSnach/hackathon/README.md

 Data for other area types can be accessed through the nomisweb site by altering the dropdown filters.

-This data can be accessed via [this API (13)](https://coronavirus.data.gov.uk/cases) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).
+This data can be accessed via [this API](https://iqapi.azurewebsites.net/api/UkEthnicityByLsoases) and a notebook using this data can be found [here](https://coronavirus.data.gov.uk/cases).

 #### Index of Multiple Deprivation (LSOA level)